-The Banning LD currently services a population of approximately 34,000 per the 2022 California State Library, over a geographical area of approximately 157 square miles.
+The Banning LD currently services a population of approximately 40,000 over a geographical area of approximately 157 square miles.
 The District's service area has potential for growth, primarily within the City of Banning and some areas adjoining the district boundaries.
 Although the District does not have statistics for projected population growth, the City of Banning's population growth is projected to increase by approximately 1.25 percent annually over the next 10 years.

-The District anticipates that future growth will occur near the San Gorgonio Memorial Hospital due to new home development to the north.
-Also, the District reports that they serve customers coming in and using the District's services from the City of Beaumont, the Morongo Reservation, Cabazon, the City of Palm Springs, and Cherry Valley.
+The District anticipates that future growth will occur by the San Gorgonio Memorial Hospital because of new home developments to the north.
+Also, the District has seen customers coming in and or using the District's services, from Beaumont, Morongo Reservation, Cabazon, Palm Springs, and Cherry Valley.